Frequently Asked Questions

 What about company matching programs?

 Many employers offer matching donation programs to encourage employees to contribute to charitable organizations.
 Some will match your contribution dollar for dollar, while others may double or even triple the amount of your donation.
 The employee must request the match; it’s not something PiE can do for you.
 Generally, employees can initiate the matching contribution by completing a form on their company’s internal website or through their HR department.
-To search for your company, please see the matching section of the How to Give page.
+To search for your company, please see the Employer Match page.
 Palo Alto Partners in Education’s EIN (Tax ID #) is 77-0186364.

 Why should I give money to both PiE and my school’s PTA?